ProsperiaInc/aws-blockchain-fabric-quickstart/README.md

 ./build-blockchain-fabric-network
 ```
 ## Using the AWS EC2 Hyperledger Fabric Client Node
-After the Hyperledger Fabric Network has been created you can log into the EC2 Client Node
+After the Hyperledger Fabric Network has been created you can log into the AWS EC2 Hyperledger Client Node
 at a later date and perform operations on the Blockchain Fabric Network.
 In this example
 we are logging in from the AWS EC2 Hyperledger Console Instance.
 This is a step by step process.

-### Connect to EC2 Hyperledger Fabric Client
+### Connect to AWS EC2 Hyperledger Fabric Client
 You'll need to ssh into the the EC2 instance tagged "ManagedHyperledgerWorkshopEC2ClientInstance".
 ```
 cd ~